upday/upday.github.io/_posts/blog/2017-01-12-lean_change_insights_board.md

 Unfortunately, it wasn’t that simple.
 We were often too busy with other things that we didn’t take enough time to spontaneously reflect, especially not in a small group.
 However, we strongly believe that working with insights and experiments is the right way to go and we need to create time for it and continuously improve how we approach change.

 ## Iteration 1: Introduce Structure
 We started to get a bit frustrated about all the things we wanted to do, but just didn’t manage to.
 At about the same time, we also realized that we needed to introduce more __structure to the board and the process__; how do we follow-up, what do we do with the insights and outcome of experiments, what about responsibilities?
-At this point, <a href="https://www.linkedin.com/in/jessicacriddle">Jessica Criddle</a> joined us as Agile Coach.
+At this point, <a href="https://www.linkedin.com/in/jessicacriddle" target="blank">Jessica Criddle</a> joined us as Agile Coach.
 She came with a fresh mind, new perspective and lots of energy.
 This helped a lot to light the spark again.
 We did a first draft of how the process could look.

 <center>
 <picture>